 She served two terms on the Waikato Conservation Board including one as Chairperson.
 Megan is a fellow of the NZ Society of Soil Science.

 Megan and her husband Errol Balks, a land surveyor, have a small sheep farm on Mt Pirongia near Te Awamutu with 24 hectares of lowland forest protected with QEII covenants.

 Appointed by the Minister of Conservation after consultation with the Minister of Maori Affairs on 9 July 2013 for a two-year term.
-Of Ngai Tahu and Ngati Kuri descent, Ms Solomon was raised in Oaro and now lives in Peketa, south of Kaikoura.
-Ms Solomon has extensive community and iwi involvement and is a committed conservationist.
+Of Ngai Tahu and Ngati Kuri descent, Gina was raised in Oaro and now lives in Peketa, south of Kaikoura.
+She has extensive community and iwi involvement and is a committed conservationist.
 She sits on a number of boards and trusts including the Kaikoura zone committee for the Canterbury water management strategy, Nelson/Marlborough Conservation Board, the Kaikoura Marine Guardians Te Korowai o Te Tai o Karokura, and the Hutton's Shearwater Charitable Trust.

 James, a sheep and beef farmer at Porangahau in coastal Hawke's Bay, has a B.Com (Ag) Lincoln.
 He is a former Rural Bank appraiser and has had mixed farming experience and a 12 year spell as a councillor on the Central Hawke's Bay District Council.

 James has a bush covenant of 42ha to which a 10ha wetland is being added.